Garlic & Herb Vegan Dinner Rolls (Plush & Fluffy!)

 - 1 1/2 cups (330 mL) unsweetened dairy free milk

-- 2 tbsp maple syrup, room temperature
+- 2 tbsp maple syrup or granulated sugar

 - 2 1/4 tsp (7 g) active dry yeast